Digital-Democracy-Alliance/flowback-backend/README.md

-# Flowback Backend
+# Flowback

+## A liquid democracy engine

-The flowback backend is baded on the python django package.
+The Flowback backend is baded on the python django package.

 ### Install